FrancoisChabot/header_compiler/README.md

 # header_compiler

 Simple python script to compile c++ library headers into a single file.
-You can check out [Abulafia](https://github.com/FrancoisChabot/abulafia) to see this in action (results are in `include/abulafia/abulafia_all.h`)
+You can check out [Vecpp](https://github.com/VecPP/vecpp) or [cste_math](https://github.com/VecPP/cste_math) to see this in action.

 ## Why?